 St. Paul explained how it really is to be human when he said, “I do not do the good I want to do; instead, I do the evil that I do not want to do”.

 Now here is a bloke who tried to do the right thing even though he admitted he failed from time to time.
-It seems he ended up OK.
+I would think he ended up OK.
 And so can we.

-When our individual final siren sounds and we reach the gates of Heaven, I am sure our entry inside will be determined, not by the level of perfection we have achieved, but because we really tried to be the person God created us to be.
+When our individual final siren sounds and we reach the gates of Heaven, I am sure our entry inside will be determined, not because of our perfection, but because we really tried to be the person God created us to be.

-To try, does not necessarily mean to succeed, but if we keep trying this can only mean that eventually, with God’s help, our persistence will overcome our individual disabilities.
+To try, doesn’t necessarily mean to succeed, but if we keep trying this can only mean that eventually, with God’s help, we will overcome our individual disabilities.